ibm-cloud-docs/key-protect/migrate-st.md

 Provisioning a new {{site.data.keyword.keymanagementserviceshort}} Dedicated instance is available through the IBM Cloud Console UI and the IBM Cloud CLI.
 Creating new {{site.data.keyword.keymanagementserviceshort}} Dedicated instances with Terraform is not supported.

+For more information see [Setting up Terraform for Key Protect](/docs/key-protect?topic=key-protect-terraform-setup#install-terraform)

 ## Instance provisioning by using the IBM Cloud CLI
 {: #migration-cli}